 Harrold was a stickler for tradition who ensured that all family gatherings were lovingly planned.
 She was a voracious reader and traveler who loved all things Britain.
 She loved her Wing Haven group travels to France, Italy, Scandinavia, and the British Isles.
 She was an avid gardener who could identify all plants and trees.
 She loved farmer's markets and fresh flowers.
 She grew up watching football on Saturdays with her daddy, who played at Wake Forest.
 This would later translate into 2 original Panther PSL's.
 She was part mountain and part beach, cherishing her Asheville roots and enjoying summers at Pawley's Island and Oak Island with family and friends.
 Her dogs Davidson, Freddie, and Brighton were members of the family.
 Her spaghetti, Chicken Divan, and fried chicken were unparalleled.
 She woke up and got her family to church every Sunday.
 The 8-track tape player in her station wagon played the Eagles, Doobie Brothers, and Elton John.
 She met lots of interesting folks along the way, even touring guests Romare Bearden and Martha Stewart around Charlotte for the Mint Museum.
 She had a wonderful life and made a difference.

 The family would like to thank the staff at Southminster for their love and care of Harrold the past 6 years.
 She will be interred in the Christ Church Memorial Garden alongside Buddy, Lee, Carla, and many dear friends.
 A memorial service will be held at Christ Church on Friday, September 20th at 10am, followed by a reception in the Blue Room.
 Memorials may be made to Wing Haven or the Christ Church Memorial Garden.

-To send flowers to Harrold's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Harrold Vaughn, please visit our floral store.